NYC Mesh: History

 In 2012, a group called "NYC Meshnet" was formed to experiment with the Cjdns mesh protocol.
 This was the precursor to NYC Mesh.

 In 2014, NYC Mesh was launched with a new website and the first antennas were installed using firmware from Guifi.

 In 2015 NYC Mesh received a grant from ISOC-NY, the New York chapter of the Internet Society.

 On July 15, 2019, NYC Mesh incorporated as a nonprofit organization.
 On August 21, 2020, the Internal Revenue Service issued NYC Mesh a determination letter of its 501(c)(3) status, retroactive to its incorporation date.

 NYC Mesh initially connected to the internet via the DE-CIX internet exchange point (IXP) at its first supernode, Sabey Data Centers at 375 Pearl Street, peering with companies such as Akamai, Apple, Google, and Hurricane Electric.
 Later, another supernode was opened up on the roof of the DataVerge (formerly ColoGuard) datacenter in Industry City, Brooklyn.

 The project received a membership boost due to the U.S. Federal Communications Commission vote in December 2017 to repeal its 2015 net neutrality rules.
 Coinciding with this decision, the average number of member sign-ups requests per month jumped from about 20 to over 400.

+In 2026 NYC Mesh won a $898,035 grant through the New York (state) ConnectALL program's Connectivity Innovation – Business Model Awards.
+The money was slated to be used for hiring their first full time staff member, expanding the network's reach, and installing Mesh internet in low income households..